exactmike/OneShell/DevPlans.md

 - [x] Fix Test existing Session command logic - might need to convert to scriptblock first
 - [x] Session Management Groups aren't being written to the org profile system object for powershell type systems
 - [ ] Connection to MSOnline system types can fail when a different credential than the logged on user is used.
 This may be isolated to SSO/Federation scenarios but the scope is currently unclear.
 This does not affect connections to other AzureAD system types or Exchange Online.
+- [ ] If you remove a credential from an admin user profile the references to that credential in individual systems are left behind.
+They have to be updated by usage of Set-AdminUserProfileSystemCredential.

 ## Requested Features